Updated July 2021

 Diarrhea is one of the most commonly occurring health problems affecting all ages.
 Most adults will have at least four episodes of diarrhea each year.
-Bouts that comes on suddenly may last up to 14 days.
+These episodes can occur suddenly and may last up to 14 days.

 It is your body’s way of quickly clearing viruses, bacteria, or toxins from the digestive tract.
-Since most cases of diarrhea are viral, they will clear up in a few days with good home treatment.
+Since most cases of acute diarrhea are viral, the symptoms will clear up in a few days with good home treatment.

 - Abdominal cramps

-- Urgent need to go to the bathroom
+- An urgent need to go to the bathroom

 What Causes Diarrhea?